VirajYParikh/ADD-ADHD-CounterStress-HealthcareApplication/README.md

 #### To run the competition

-- **robtohon_scheduler/Scheduler.py**: Just run the script and start a competition from front end.
+- **robtohon_scheduler/Scheduler.py**: Just run the script and start a competition from the front end.
 The platform is designed for Linux.

 #### Core

-- **core.py**: integrate each function, use python core.py -mode [mode] to start
+- **core.py**: integrate each function, and use python core.py -mode [mode] to start
   - help(1) - terminal help book
   - delete_bot(2) - Delete downloaded and validated bots (for testing)
   - bot(3) - start competition